Farza03/tmp-rules/tmp-rules.md

 You are responsible for your account(s).
 When rules are being broken, we will punish the account that broke them, no matter who was playing at that time.
 You are also responsible for the equipment used while driving on TruckersMP.
 This includes but is not limited to the safe use and maintenance of keyboards, game controllers, mice, steering wheels and similar.

-**§1.2 - Ban Evading - PERMANENT BAN**
+**§1.2 - Ban Evading - 90 days**

-Creating or using another account to get around a temporary or permanent ban.
+Creating or using another account to get around a temporary ban.
+Evading a permanent ban will result in a permanent ban on all accounts.
 Attempting to remove ban evidence to get out of a ban.
 If the evidence points that you have evaded a ban, staff reserve the right to ban you again without notification.
 Evidence for ban evading cannot be disclosed due to it containing confidential server-side information.

 **§1.3 - Spamming or Abuse**